PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-08 13:32:55
+Last updated: 2024-04-08 13:33:28
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: Whenever I feel good I think it will last forever.
+But it's not like that. - Rue Bennett